wharfkit/website/src/lib/docs/Templates/TransactPlugin.md

 ---
 title: Transact Plugin Template
-description: A blueprint specifically designed to facilitate developers in creating transaction plugins for integration with the Wharf SessionKit.
+description: A template for creating transact plugins for the Wharf SessionKit.
 category: Templates
 published: true
 order: 4